"A collaboration between some of the top biomedical researchers in the UK may be making progress towards finding a cure for HIV.

 DOSAGE AND ADMINISTRATION

-The recommended oral dose of EPIVIR (lamivudine) in HIV-1-infected adults and adolescents > 16 years of age is 300 mg daily, administered as either 150 mg twice daily or 300 mg once daily, in combination with other antiretroviral agents.
-If lamivudine is administered to a patient infected with HIV-1 and HBV, the dosage indicated for HIV-1 therapy should be used as part of an appropriate combination regimen [see WARNINGS and PRECAUTIONS].
+The recommended dosage of EPIVIR in HIV-1-infected adults is 300 mg daily, administered as either 150 mg taken orally twice daily or 300 mg taken orally once daily with or without food.
+If lamivudine is administered to a patient infected with HIV-1 and HBV, the dosage indicated for HIV-1 therapy should be used as part of an appropriate combination regimen [see WARNINGS AND PRECAUTIONS].

-EPIVIR (lamivudine) is also available as a scored tablet for HIV-1-infected pediatric patients who weigh ≥ 14 kg for whom a solid dosage form is appropriate.
-Before prescribing EPIVIR (lamivudine) Tablets, children should be assessed for the ability to swallow tablets.
-If a child is unable to reliably swallow EPIVIR (lamivudine) Tablets, the oral solution formulation should be prescribed.
-The recommended oral dosage of EPIVIR (lamivudine) Tablets for HIV-1 -infected pediatric patients is presented in Table 1.
+EPIVIR scored tablet is the preferred formulation for HIV-1-infected pediatric patients who weigh at least 14 kg and for whom a solid dosage form is appropriate.
+Before prescribing EPIVIR scored tablets, pediatric patients should be assessed for the ability to swallow tablets.
+For patients unable to safely and reliably swallow EPIVIR tablets, the oral solution formulation should be prescribed [see WARNINGS AND PRECAUTIONS].
+The recommended oral dosage of EPIVIR tablets for HIV-1-infected pediatric patients is presented in Table 1.

 Patients With Renal Impairment

-Table 2: Adjustment of Dosage of EPIVIR (lamivudine) in Adults and Adolescents ( > 30 kg) in Accordance With Creatinine Clearance
+Table 2: Adjustment of Dosage of EPIVIR in Adults and

 |30-49||150 mg once daily|